RamielLtd/BadmintonsBest/content/pages/blog/badminton-played-both-hands/index.md

 **Can I switch my racquet mid-rally?** You can switch your racquet mid-rally.
 You see it happen quite a lot in world level Badminton.
 A player breaks a string or clashes with his partners' racquet making playing on near impossible.
 They'll have a racquet out ready by the side of the court for when this happens.
 They'll rush off mid-rally and try and get the new racquet so they can carry on and try to win the point.

-If you found this article useful or know someone who might find this useful please leave a comment and share.
+If you found this article helpful return the favour and share it with a friend.
 If you feel I've missed anything out or have other advice, please leave feedback and share your help with others below.
 Thanks again for reading.